 Carpet area is one of the most important measurements for home buyers because it shows the real usable area available inside the property.

-The following spaces are generally included in carpet area:
+Generally, the following areas are included in carpet area:

 The following areas are not included in carpet area: